Hong Kong Japanese Pop Culture Stores Re-Visited

 Then you head all the way up to the top floor to find Asahiya Bookstore.
-You can actually only go up so far using the lift before you have to use the escalator to reach this section of the department store on level 11.
-You also need a "membership card" (more on that later) to get to the bookstore floor too so it hasn't exactly become welcoming but might stop the more mischievous people from messing up the place or don't want people disturbing others with their selfie sticks...
+You can actually only go up so far using the lift before you have to use the escalator to reach this section of the department store on level 11 where the "Sogo Club" starts.
+You also need a "membership card" (more on that later) to get to the bookstore floor too so it hasn't exactly become welcoming but might allow people to shop in more peace.

 Their prices aren't in HKD unfortunately.
 You'll find lists showing their own JPY to HKD exchange rates which is usually slightly more pricier than the market rate but, it's still cheaper than importing the printed media yourself considering how heavy they can be.

 Other than the pop culture goods, you can also visit their supermarket floor to stock up on Japanese food and snacks too.
 You'll find some products that aren't available in the local 7 Eleven or other convenience stores.